-Upon enrolment in a programme, each student receives information about the contents and purpose of the Student Charter.
-The Student Charter itself, and the underlying documents and relevant references (links), are made available in full on UM website, with printed versions available at the public information desks of
+Upon enrolment in a programme, each student receives information about the contents and purpose of the Student Charter, including a link to the Student

+Charter via email.
+The Student Charter itself, and the underlying documents and relevant references (links), are made available in full on UM website, with printed versions available at the Education Offices of the faculties and the information desk of the SSC.

-The Student Charter is laid down by the Executive Board (CvB) after acceptance by the University Council (UR).
+The Student Charter is laid down by the Executive Board after acceptance by the University Council (UR).

-The Student Charter is made available on behalf of the CvB.
+The Student Charter is made available on behalf of the Executive Board.
 It describes the rights and obligations of both regular and external students (insofar as applicable to the latter) in connection with enrolment in one or more UM programmes.

 The rights and obligations of students and external students ensue from:

-- the prevailing laws and regulations, in particular the Higher Education and Research Act (WHW) - the decisions taken by authorised bodies within UM
+- the prevailing laws and regulations, in particular the Higher Education and Scientific Research Act, - the decisions taken by authorised bodies within UM.